Fundbox Business Loan Review

 If you qualify for a Fundbox business line of credit, you can borrow up to $150,000 on an as-needed basis.
 Once you make a withdrawal, you’ll have 12 or 24 weeks to repay the debt, with the first payment due in 14 days.
 Weekly fees start at 4.66% for 12-week terms or 8.99% for 24-week terms — but you only pay fees on the withdrawn amounts, not your total credit limit.

-It’s hard to rack up late fees on a Fundbox line of credit because payments are automatically debited from your business checking account.
-But, if your payment doesn’t go through on time, the late fee will equal your average weekly fee as if it weren’t amortized.
-So if you were paying a total of $600 in weekly fees over a 12-week term, you could expect your late fee to be $50 for each weekly payment missed.
-Plus, if your payment didn’t go through due to non-sufficient funds in your checking account, you’ll pay an additional $6 fee.
+So, if you were paying a total of $600 in weekly fees over a 12-week term, you could expect your late fee to be $50 for each weekly payment missed.
+Plus, if your payment didn’t go through due to nonsufficient funds in your checking account, you’d pay an additional $6 fee.

 Fundbox Plus line of credit

 The Fundbox Plus line of credit is less of a separate product and more of a membership discount.
-You can borrow the same max of $150,000, but will need to pay $99 per month to enjoy the additional benefits that come with Fundbox Plus, such as extended repayment terms and a 20% discount on fees.
+You can borrow the same max of $150,000, but will need to pay $99 per month to enjoy the additional benefits that come with Fundbox Plus, including extended repayment terms and a 20% discount on fees.

-You can still have a 12– or 24-week term if you so choose, or lengthen your payments to a 52-week term.
+You can still have a 12– or 24-week term if you so choose, or you can lengthen your payments to a 52-week term.
 You can also choose between weekly or monthly payments, an option not available with Fundbox’s basic line of credit.
 In addition, you have 28 days after making a draw to start payments.
 Another major bonus of upgrading to Fundbox Plus is the 20% discount on your weekly fees, which could make the $99 monthly fee worth it if borrowing a significant amount.

-While Fundbox Plus mentions access to exclusive events and offers, specific details about these perks aren’t listed on Fundbox’s website.
+But while Fundbox Plus mentions access to exclusive events and offers, specific details about these perks aren’t listed on Fundbox’s website.
 Furthermore, Fundbox Plus has been in its beta stage for a while now.
 It’s only available to select existing Fundbox borrowers, so you’ll need to contact Fundbox directly to see if you’re eligible.

 Fundbox borrower requirements

-Minimum annual revenue | $100,000 |
+Minimum annual revenue | $30,000 |

-Minimum time in business | 6 months |
+Minimum time in business | 3 months |

 Minimum credit score | 600 |